 You can subdivide your dashboard with folders, keeping your internal apps, hiring challenges, prototypes, and bug reproductions organized.
 Team templates provide starting points for new projects that are pre-configured with styles, libraries, and settings.
 They’re a great way to bake in best practices and get started on new projects without any setup.

 Sharing sandboxes like this provides new ways to learn from each other, as it’s easier for folks to demo, ask questions about, and communicate around code.
 The more you use it, a knowledge base of working example components, APIs, functions, and apps forms that gets more valuable over time.

 In some scenarios, though, you might not want such open access.
 Say you’re hiring and sending out coding challenges, or you’re a freelancer sharing in-progress client work, you can now restrict collaborators from forking or downloading code.
-And bigger teams will like our role-based permissions, which you can set on a per sandbox or workspace basis.
+And bigger teams will like our role-based permissions, which you can set on a per sandbox or team basis.

 "With Team Pro, our customer engineers have new superpowers.
 The ability for our team to collaborate on code demos and debug issues live with customers has changed the way we do business.
 The team loves it." - Flatfile CEO and pilot participant David Boskovic.

-You can add an unlimited number of contributors to a workspace, so whole product teams can join, with some folks creating and others providing feedback, sharing sandboxes with just a link or invite.
+You can add an unlimited number of contributors to a team, so whole product teams can join, with some folks creating and others providing feedback, sharing sandboxes with just a link or invite.
 This means a designer can provide quick UI feedback, a product manager can see how their spec is being built, QA can try things sooner, and marketing can review the copy.